 Joe T. Darden received his Ph.D. in 1972 from the University of Pittsburgh.
 He is Professor of Geography and former Dean of Urban Affairs Programs from 1984 – 1997.
 He received the Distinguished Faculty Award in 1984.
 He is a former Fulbright Scholar, Department of Geography, University of Toronto, 1997 to 1998.

 Dr. Darden’s research interests are urban social geography, residential segregation, immigration and socioeconomic neighborhood inequality in multi-racial societies.
-He is the author or co-author of 7 books.
+He is the author or co-author of 8 books.
 His most recent book is co-authored with John Frazier and Noah Henry entitled The African Diaspora in the United States and Canada at the Dawn of the 21st Century, Binghamton: Global Academic Publishing, 2009.
-His next book co-authored with historian Richard Thomas is entitled Detroit: Race Riots, Racial Conflicts and Efforts to Bridge the Racial Divide.
-It will be published by Michigan State University Press in 2013.
+His most recent book was co-authored with historian Richard Thomas is entitled Detroit: Race Riots, Racial Conflicts and Efforts to Bridge the Racial Divide and published by Michigan State University Press in 2013.
+Dr. Darden’s next book will be entitled Detroit after Bankruptcy: Are There Trends Towards an Inclusive City and will be released in 2022 by Policy Press.
+The geocoded crime data, within the upcoming book, has been provided by Texas A&M University GeoServices https://geoservices.tamu.edu/